Adyax/adv_audit/README.md

 * Patched modules.
 * Features status
 ### 5. Architecture analysis
-* Check if CI/CD exists on the project
+* Check if CI/CD exists on a project
-* Check files structure on project.
+* Check files structure on a project.
-* Check if composer is used on the project.
+* Check if composer is used on a project.
 ### 6. Code review (custom modules and themes)
 * Code audit by CodeSniffer
 * Auditing code smells, code complexity.
-Code metrics * and potential problems
+Code metrics and potential problems
 ### 7. Other recommendations
 * Database tables engine check.
 * Check environment settings.
-* Checks Seo recommedations: contrib modules and robots.txt.
+* Check Seo recommendations: contrib modules and robots.txt.
 * Check Ultimate cron module

 ## Installation